Showing posts with label Multivariate Statistics. Show all posts

 by W. B. Meitei, PhD

-Maximum likelihood estimation is a fundamental statistical method used to estimate the unknown parameters of a probability distribution based on observed data.
+Maximum likelihood estimation is a fundamental statistical method for estimating the unknown parameters of a probability distribution from observed data.
 Given a parametric family or probability density (or mass) functions \(f(x;\theta)\) with a parameter Ө ϵ Θ, the likelihood function for i.i.d. observations X1, X2, …, Xn is defined as,

 \[L\left( \theta;X_{1},X_{2},\ldots,X_{n} \right) = \prod_{i = 1}^{n}{f(X_{i};\theta)}\]